 All tasks are reviewed and vetted by teacher committees to verify direct and full alignment to the LSSM.
-LEAP 2025 evidence statements for grade 3 are labeled as "LEAP.II.3.#" for Type I tasks, "LEAP.II.3.#" for Type II tasks.
+LEAP 2025 evidence statements for grade 3 are labeled as "LEAP.I.3.#" for Type I tasks, "LEAP.II.3.#" for Type II tasks, and "LEAP.III.3.#" for Type III tasks.
 See the table in Appendix A for a listing of assessable content of the LSSM and LEAP 2025 evidence statements.